worldbank/dime-standards/dime-research-standards/pillar-1-research-ethics/research-ethics-resources/informed-consent-templates/informed-consent-template-written-covid.md

 Information shared by you might be published without any identifiable information being shared as the research requires this.
 Note that complete confidentiality of the responses you provide will be ensured when publishing the data.

-The **[government/ministry name]** might have access to all information you provide as they are funding this study.
+The **[government/ministry name]** might have access to all information you provide as they are funding this study. **[update details based on agreement with government]

 **[If information will be released to any other party for any reason, state the person/agency to whom the information will be furnished, the nature of the information,